 Please note: Depending on the product, data requirements for some criteria may be more extensive than others.
 Evidence, such as experimental data or peer-reviewed literature, should be available to support the rationale provided in this document.

 The PBO reserves the right to request that more extensive data be supplied in support of a determination or to confirm the determination by the proponent.

-Conclusion: This plant is not a PNT and is not regulated under Part V of the Seeds Regulations.
+Conclusion: This plant is a PNT and is regulated under Part V of the Seeds Regulations.

 - Date modified: